Cleaning Fish Ponds in Clapham - Domestic Cleaning Blues

 When cleaning fish ponds, first remove any built up algae by scraping it off the surface.
 A pool skimmer works great for this, or you can save some money by stretching an old pair of pantyhose across a wire coat hanger.
 This is the best form of prevention, but you would still do well to remove the fish once a year and give the empty pond a good scrubbing.

 Using half water from the pond and half clean water (be sure to use a de-chlorinating tablet), remove the fish and place them in a container large enough to hold them comfortably while you clean.
 You may have to use several smaller containers.
 It is important to save some of the "dirty" water from the pond as it contains good bacteria.
 Drain as much of the water as possible out of the pond before cleaning fish ponds, it is harder for them to run from you this way!
 Remove any pond plants and set them in another bucket or in the shade.
+Be careful not to bring in any dirt from the garden onto your lovely living room carpet as you will need the services of a Clapham carpet cleaning company :).

 Scrape all the debris and any silt from the bottom of the pond.
 You can throw it directly into your garden if you'd like as it makes an excellent fertilizer and you don't have to worry about where to dispose of it this way.